You are here

 All registered students at Indiana State University, are eligible to receive counseling services at the SCC.
 Depression, anxiety, difficulties in relationships, feelings of inadequacy, sexuality issues, identity problems, substance abuse issues and problems interfering with academic functioning are some of the concerns students address through counseling.
 The SCC does not offer treatment for all emotional or psychological disorders, particularly those disorders that are chronic, severe, or involving the high risk of harm to self or others, including severe personality or psychotic disorders, and severe substance abuse or recovery.
 Clients needing extended treatment or special services beyond those offered at the SCC will be referred to competent resources in the Terre Haute community.

 Below are forms that students will need to fill out prior to starting services with us.
-Forms can be printed and returned to front office staff when making appointment.
-For new clients please fill out all forms in the new client section.
-For returning clients please fill out all forms in the return clients section.
-If you have any questions about our forms please contact Theresa Ortega our Administrative Assistant
+These forms can be fill out in our office or can be print and filled out by students prior to making the first appointment.
+If you have any questions about our forms please contact Theresa Ortega our Office Manager.

 After scheduling your first appointment with our front staff, please plan on arriving approximately 20 – 30 minutes early to complete initial paperwork.
 You will be given some short forms to read and complete, which will let you know what to expect and will allow you to provide some information about yourself for your intake counselor.
 You will then meet with one of counselors for your triage appointment.
 The triage appointment is shorter than a typical therapy appointment.
 It will last between 20 – 30 minutes.
 This appointment will help your counselor to gain a better understanding of your current concerns and how the counseling center can best help you.
 At the end of this first appointment, you and your triage counselor will select a plan which best meets your needs (e.g., individual counseling, group therapy, one session only, or a referral to another office).
 It is important to mention that the counselor that you meet with for your triage may or may not be the counselor that you continue to see if individual therapy is recommended.
 Please remember your visit is confidential.
 Visiting the SCC will not become part of your academic record.
 Your family and friends don't need to know if you don't want to tell them.
 Except in emergency situations or in cases where you have given us written permission, we do not share your records with anyone.